All Episodes

 Thank you.

-So I just want someone, one of these Congress people to ask Sessions when he says on another subject, and he says that he conferred with senior ethics people at the FBI.
+So I just want someone, one of these congress people, to ask sessions when he says on another subject, and he says that he conferred with senior ethics people at the FBI.

-I mean, we're talking about McGabe, yes.
+You're talking about McCabe, yes.

-That the wife of this guy.
+The wife of this guy.

 Right.